 The Bible teaches very plainly that eternal "life" is the reward of the righteous, not of sinners:

-If everlasting life is the reward of the righteous, then why do preachers tell us that the wicked have "everlasting life" in hell?
+If everlasting life is the reward only for the righteous, then how could the wicked have "everlasting life" in hell?
 Does the Bible teach that the wicked also obtain everlasting life?

 DEATH = Reward of the wicked